-The certificate in Electric Utility Technology is designed to prepare the student for a position as a pre-apprentice level line worker who is familiar with the use of tools, materials, and equipment of the electric utility industry.
+The certificate in Electric Utility Technology is designed to prepare the student for a position as a preapprentice level line worker who is familiar with the use of tools, materials, and equipment of the electric utility industry.
 Students will be trained in power line installation and maintenance, pole climbing and use of tools, truck and equipment operation, and overhead and underground distribution, construction and maintenance of electrical lines.

-Note: Field training courses include CPR/Frist Aid certification training, and Commercial Driving License (CDL) manual, medical form, and driving practice.
-Most utility linework positions require a CDL Class A license and current CPR/First Aid Certification.
+Note: Most utility linework positions require a CDL Class A license and current CPR/First Aid Certification.

-- CPD 104 Career and Personal Development Credits: 3 - ELT 101 Basic Electricity Credits: 4 - ELT 141 Electrical Apparatus Credits: 4 - ELT 201 Introduction to Linework I Credits: 2 - ELT 202 Field Training I (Lineworker) Credits: 6 - ELT 211 Introduction to Linework II Credits: 2 - ELT 212 Field Training II (Lineworker) Credits: 6 - MAT 100 Technical Mathematics Credits: 3 - PPT 120 Energy Industry Fundamentals Credits: 3
+- CPD 104 Career and Personal Development Credits: 3 - ELT 101 Basic Electricity Credits: 4 - ELT 141 Electrical Apparatus Credits: 4 - ELT 201 Introduction to Linework | Credits: 2 - ELT 202 Field Training I (Lineworker) Credits: 6 - ELT 211 Introduction to Linework II Credits: 2 - ELT 212 Field Training II (Lineworker) Credits: 6 - MAT 100 Technical Mathematics Credits: 3 - PPT 120 Energy Industry Fundamentals Credits: 3